Preparation

 -

-Your chosen payment method
+Your preferred payment method

-When to Reschedule
+8. When to Reschedule

 Please reschedule for safety and best results if you have: